floriankugler/FLKAutoLayout/README.md

 // see UIView+FLKAutoLayout.h for more...
 ```

-Constraing width and height of multiple views:
+Constrain width and height of multiple views:

 ``` objective-c
 // constrain all views to the same height